EVNex review

 A Choice Of Colours

 The charger comes in four different colours - white, tan, grey, and dark grey.
 But Evnex doesn’t call them that.
 Instead, they use the fancy marketing words Snow, Sand, Stone, and Volcanic.
-While these may sound cool, they don’t look nearly as good as the names suggest, so they would have been better off sticking with the more straightforward terms white, tan, grey, and dark grey.
+While these may sound cool, they don’t look nearly as good as the names suggest, so they would have been better off sticking with the more straightforward terms I used, as they wouldn't make people fell let down.

 Cost

-It’s not necessary to use an Evnex installer.
+While Evnex have their own installers, It’s not necessary to use one of theirs.
 Rather than buying an EV charger and then paying someone to install it, I strongly recommend purchasing the charger from the installer who puts it in.
 That way, they will be responsible for both the installation and its operation.
 If it’s done separately and there’s a problem, the manufacturer or installer may deny responsibility and blame the other.

 Warranty